oracle/graal/docs/reference-manual/native-image/guides/build-native-executable-from-jar.md

     ./App
     ```

-The `native-image` tool can provide the class path for all classes using the familiar option from the java launcher: `-cp`, followed by a list of directories or JAR files, separated by `:` on Linux and macOS platforms, or `;` on Windows.
+The `native-image` tool can provide the class path for all classes using the existing option from the java launcher: `-cp`, followed by a list of directories or JAR files, separated by `:` on Linux and macOS platforms, or `;` on Windows.
 The name of the class containing the `main` method is the last argument, or you can use the `-jar` option and provide a JAR file that specifies the `main` method in its manifest.

 ### Related Documentation